508 Compliance Standards for Government Technology

 How to Meet 508 Compliance Standards for Government Technology

 While updating may seem like an expensive upfront cost, it can save you money and headache in the long term.
 Consider updating hardware and software whenever possible to budget for it.
-Additionally, your team or a third-party vendor should complete a full audit on your website once at least every three years to ensure that the design is up-to-date and still accessible.
+Additionally, your team or a third-party vendor should complete a full audit on your website once at least every three years to ensure accessibility.

 In addition to a complete audit, you should also ensure that someone is updating your website and/or mobile application and checking for anything broken on the site on at least a weekly basis.
 These measures ensure that anything you have included for compliance stays that way.